xtuml/mc/doc/notes/4_cds_instdump_ant.md

 generate the RSL file.

 It may be simpler to use fewer archetype files.
-However, the ordering of the functions in the archetype file might then be a challenge.
+However, the ordering of the functions in the archetype files might then be a challenge.

 <TE_keyletters>_<operation_name>